Developing Energy Efficiency Solutions for Residential Housing

 Affordable ZNE Home Construction

-GTI Energy, in collaboration with Habitat for Humanity, is conducting a research project with funding from California Energy Commission and SoCalGas.
-This project will demonstrate that affordable zero net energy (ZNE) homes are readily achievable using low-cost construction techniques and on-site renewable energy in combination with high performance housing approaches developed from research and development over the past decade.
+GTI Energy, in collaboration with Habitat for Humanity, conducted a research project with funding from California Energy Commission and SoCalGas.
+This project demonstrated that affordable zero net energy (ZNE) homes are readily achievable using low-cost construction techniques and on-site renewable energy in combination with high performance housing approaches developed from research and development over the past decade.

-This will be done by developing all-electric and mixed-fuel prototype packages, and piloting them in two single family homes in the City of Stockton to validate ZNE building energy performance and consumer and building industry acceptance.
+All-electric and mixed-fuel prototype package were developed and piloted in two single family homes in the City of Stockton to validate ZNE building energy performance and consumer and building industry acceptance.

-A complimentary webinar training series that will take place in November and December 2020 has also been developed to present best practices to building ZNE homes in an energy and economically efficient way.
+As part of the project, a two-part webinar series and a best practices book were developed to present best practices to building ZNE homes in an energy and economically efficient way.

 GTI Energy has also created a Guide to Best Practices for Home Energy Retrofits sponsored by the California Energy Commission.

 Working with emerging technology partners, GTI Energy is involved with demonstration projects of emerging technology in homes, with a large focus on combined space heat and water systems (aka “Combi” systems).
-GTI Energy is also involved with demonstration projects in Illinois and New York for hybrid space conditioning systems that pair low-capacity furnaces with heat pumps that provide cooling and some heating.
-These projects have retrofitted systems in both market-rate and income-eligible homes to monitor energy savings over the heating and cooling seasons.
+GTI Energy has been engaged in demonstration projects in Illinois and New York for hybrid space conditioning systems that pair low-capacity furnaces with heat pumps that provide cooling and some heating.
+These projects have retrofitted systems in both market-rate and income-eligible homes to monitor energy savings over the heating and cooling season.

-GTI Energy is also tackling the next low hanging fruit in residential energy consumption by investigating and performing applied research on residential hot water heating and distribution systems, including evaluation and demonstration of demand-controlled recirculation loops and hydronic heating combination systems.
+GTI Energy is also performing applied research on residential hot water heating and distribution systems, including evaluation and demonstration of thermal energy storage, heat pump technologies, demand-controlled recirculation loops and hydronic heating combination systems.

 Integrating energy efficiency systems with solid high-performance building enclosures sets the stage for zero net enegy (ZNE) homes, and GTI Energy is leading integrative evaluation of how energy efficiency systems integrate with distributed energy generation sources including solar photovoltaics, microgrids, and micro combined heat and power (mCHP) systems.
 This provides a holistic approach for on-site power generation and resilience for residential consumers.